 As a client, who should be my organization’s representative for AIR?

-You need to pick one person from your program to be the primary contact for the team that will build your website during the rally.
+Pick one person from your program to be the primary contact for the team that will build your website during the rally.
 This person commits to answering all emails and phone calls from Knowbility and the design team promptly, getting all material ready for the design team, attending AIR online meetings and working with the design team you are matched with.

 This person does not have to have any experience with website design.
 This person should be the person who makes primary or final decisions regarding your organization’s communications.
 It should be a person who can quickly gather or write all text for the website you want designed or redesigned, and quickly gather and provide all logos and photos you want to use on the site (or you want the designers to choose from), video files and audio files (multimedia).